 However, if the prosecution is unable to prove beyond a reasonable doubt that the crime was committed, you will be found not guilty.
 In order to disprove the allegations and inflict doubt on the reliability of the evidence provided, our criminal defence lawyers, cross-examine the and implement relevant legal defence strategies in order to dismiss any allegations that are made against you.

 Due to the serious nature of the offence, it is recommended that you are facing such charges, to seek the expertise of dedicated and knowledgeable criminal defence lawyers.
 At Benjamin Leonardo – The Defenders we have wealth of experience defending various criminal charges and are dedicated to achieving the best outcome possible.

-If you’re facing fraud charges in relation to identity crimes, call our team now for a FREE and confidential consultation.
+If you’re facing fraud charges in relation to identity crimes, call our team now for a confidential consultation.

 There are many defence strategies that may be used to dismiss allegations of identity fraud.
 Our Sydney based fraud lawyers may use the following legal defences in this instance:

 Duress: Involves the use of harmful threats to coerce an individual to participate in an unlawful activity.
 Typically, these threats take form of death or grievous bodily harm in which it is firmly believed that by the accused that if they do not participate in the activity, the threat will take place.